gee-46/production-rag-ai-assistant/README.md

 - No reranking yet
 - Basic chunking strategy
-- No persistent vector database
 - No authentication layer
 - No evaluation metrics
 - Supports only `.txt` and `.docx` uploads currently
+- No metadata-based filtering yet

 ---